FREE Guide: Have a MISSION-MINDED 2010

 Hanukkah . . . as a mission reminder:

-The first day of Hanukkah 2009 is Saturday, December 12th, meaning the first candle is to be lit on Friday evening, December 11th.
-The holiday extends for 8 days, ending on December 19th, 2009.
+The first day of Hanukkah in 2018 is December 2nd, meaning the first candle of the menorah is to be lit on the nightfall of the 2nd.
+The holiday extends for 8 days, ending December 10th, 2018.

-We’ve recently learned a few interesting things about this Jewish holiday:
+We’ve learned a few interesting things about this Jewish holiday:

-- Did you know the only biblical** reference to Hanukkah is in the New Testament?
+- Did you know there is a biblical reference to Hanukkah is in the New Testament?

 - Did you know that Jesus celebrated Hanukkah?